GoldenGets/GoldenGets-Menu/README.md

 # BusinessControls
 Lua script for YimMenu which is useful for your GTA Online progress

-Hi, I'm not good at programming and I made this because I was inspired by someone else, I think it might be too late to make and share this script after the disaster happened.
+I think it might be too late to make and share this script after the disaster happened.
 But you can read the description below to consider.

 ## Features